nhaskins/mudportal/README.md

      var mud    = {address: 'eotl.org', port: 2010}
   with your MUD's address and port information.

   Load index.html in your browser.
-It will use the default connection nodejitsu server i've got running.
+It will use the mudportal.nodejitsu.com server.

 Self hosted mode:
 - Using your own instance of node.js on a server, take the files from /server and copy